naman2304/notes/something.md

   total order broadcast (Vote, T, replicaId, ok) to replicas[T] end on

-//  if node A suspects that node B has failed (because no vote from B was received within some timeout), then A may try to vote to abort on behalf of B. This introduces a race condition: if node B is slow, it might be that node B broadcasts its own vote to commit around the same time that node A suspects B to have failed and votes on B’s behalf. on a node suspects node replicaId to have crashed do for each transaction T in which replicaId participated do
+//  if node A suspects that node B has failed (because no vote from B was received within some timeout), then A may try to vote to abort on behalf of B.
+// This introduces a race condition: if node B is slow, it might be that node B broadcasts its own vote to commit around the same time that node A suspects B to have failed and votes on B’s behalf. on a node suspects node replicaId to have crashed do for each transaction T in which replicaId participated do
     total order broadcast (Vote, T, replicaId, false) to replicas[T] end for end on

+// These votes are delivered to each node by total order broadcast, and each recipient independently counts the votes.
+// In doing so, we count only the first vote from any given replica, and ignore any subsequent votes from the same replica.
+// Since total order broadcast guarantees the same delivery order on each node, all nodes will agree on whether the first delivered vote from a given replica was a commit vote or an abort vote, even in the case of a race condition between multiple nodes broadcasting contradictory votes for the same replica
+// If a node observes that the first delivered vote from some replica is a vote to abort, then the transaction can immediately be aborted.
+// Otherwise a node must wait until it has delivered at least one vote from each replica. // Once these votes have been delivered, and none of the replicas vote to abort in their first delivered message, then the transaction can be committed.
-on delivering (Vote, T, replicaId, ok) by total order broadcast do if replicaId ∈/ commitVotes[T] ∧ replicaId ∈ replicas[T] ∧ ¬decided[T] then
+// Thanks to total order broadcast, all nodes are guaranteed to make the same decision on whether to abort or to commit, which preserves atomicity on delivering (Vote, T, replicaId, ok) by total order broadcast do if replicaId ∈/ commitVotes[T] ∧ replicaId ∈ replicas[T] ∧ ¬decided[T] then
     if ok = true then